 The interest rate for the adjustable rate period of an ARM, which follows the fixed rate period, is called the fully-indexed rate.
 The fully-indexed rate is calculated by adding the index to the margin.
 The index is an underlying rate that changes with fluctuations in the economy.
 Lenders typically use the the 30 day average SOFR (Secured Overnight Financing Rate), 1 year LIBOR or a US Treasury note yield as the ARM index but be sure to confirm the index your loan uses.

-The fully-indexed rate is re-calculated on an annual basis for the remainder of the mortgage term following the fixed rate period and will change with any fluctuations in the ARM index.
+The fully-indexed rate is re-calculated on an annual or semi-annual basis for the remainder of the mortgage term following the fixed rate period and changes with any fluctuations in the ARM index.
 So in the case of a 3/1 ARM, the fully-indexed rate adjusts on an annual basis for the final 27 years of the mortgage.
 The fully-indexed rate is calculated on the first day of the month prior to the adjustment date for the mortgage.
 So if the fully-indexed rate is scheduled to adjust on October 1st, then the rate is calculated on September 1st.

 Adjustment Caps for an Adjustable Rate Mortgage